 Keep in mind when solving optimization problems that it is never sufficient to just find a critical point.
 You must give calculations supporting your claim that this point yields a maximum, or minimum.
-Usually either the first-derivative test or second-derivative test is needed.
+Usually either the first-derivative test or second-derivative test is needed; if the domain of your objective function is a closed interval, checking endpoints is a good way to go.